 With only one day in Bangkok Old City you’ll be hard pressed to see everything and will need to prioritise, so content yourself with being a tourist for a day and taking in the historic centre’s most significant sights.
 You can explore more off the beaten track destinations next time, on a longer stay.

-Focus your attention on Rattanakosin’s star attractions, which we recommend you not rush through and take your time to appreciate at a relaxed pace.
-For one, there is so much to absorb that you’ll be overwhelmed if you try to see everything Secondly, despite the majesty and grandeur of it all, there is much beauty to behold in the exquisite attention to detail of the pagoda architects and artists.
+Focus your attention on Rattanakosin’s star sights, which we recommend you not rush through and take your time to appreciate at a relaxed pace.
+For one, there is so much to absorb that you’ll be overwhelmed if you try to see everything Secondly, despite the majesty and grandeur of it all, there is much beauty to behold in the exquisite attention to detail of the pagodas and temples.

 For instance, Wat Arun is utterly enchanting when admired from across the river, especially when it’s illuminated at night.
 But when you visit, get up close and you can see the pretty patterns of the broken Chinese porcelain and coloured glass mosaics that embellish the temple, each tile different to the next.